aslotte/aslotte.github.io/_posts/2020-03-12-ml-net-with-azure-stream-analytics.md

 ![Azure Stream Analytics with Azure Machine Learning Service (classic)](/images/post-images/azureml.jpg)

 As you may know, ML.NET is an open-source, cross-platform library for machine learning in .NET.
 To be able to integrate an ML.NET model with Azure Stream Analytics, we need the ability to call it through a C# user-defined function.
-Azure Stream Analytics Edge (run on IoT devices) have had the possibility to create C# UDF's for a while, but it's not until this fall this support has arrived to the cloud alternative.
+Azure Stream Analytics Edge (run on IoT devices) have had the possibility to create C# UDF's for a while, but it's not until this fall this support has arrived to the cloud sibbling.

 Let' see how we can get started.